+- The ability to place chips tightly together, known as 'brick-walling', not requiring a wirebond fan-out or keep-out area. - b.
+The ability to connect stack dies directly and flexibly in a wide variety of configurations.

+4) Time-to Market:

 - a.
-The ability to place chips tightly together, known as 'brick-walling', not requiring a wirebond fan-out or keep-out area. - b.
-The ability to connect stack dies directly and flexibly in a wide variety of configurations. - 4) Time-to Market: - a.
 The ability to use existing chips immediately without additional chip or wafer processing. - b.
-The flexibility to applied on a wide range of applications wire bonding is the dominant technology in the semiconductor packaging industry, used in over 90 percent of all IC packages.
+The flexibility to applied on a wide range of applications

+Because of its flexibility and cost effectiveness and because it leverages a significant amount of proven human capital, wire bonding is the dominant technology in the semiconductor packaging industry, used in over 90 percent of all IC packages.
 Prior to insulated wire bonding, previous limitations to wirebonding have been that the interconnections have been confined to the perimeter of the chip, and as chip I/Os have increased this has created a need to develop technologies which have area array capability, i.e., chip I/Os which are not restricted to the perimeter.
-A secondary concern with wirebonding had been inductance of long and parallel wires; which can be alleviated using crossed and closely packed insulated wires.
-Copper wirebonding, both insulated and non-insulated is also gaining prominence for performance and cost advantages, helping to keep wirebonding at the forefront of the lowest cost/highest performance I/O battleground.
+A secondary concern with wirebonding had been inductance of long and parallel wires; which can be alleviated using crossed and closely packed insulated wires. wirebonding, both insulated and non-insulated is also gaining prominence for performance and cost advantages, helping to keep wirebonding at the forefront of the lowest cost/highest performance I/O battleground.